 Image is everything.
 Photos used on your website should accurately depict what you do.
 They should solidify your place in the community and convey your business style and savvy.
 Crop your images in an appealing way and make sure they are the proper resolution to avoid blurriness.
-Quality photos can best convey what makes you unique and will drive sales over the long run.
+Quality, professional photos can best convey what makes you unique and will drive sales over the long run.

 Your business address, email, and phone number is the primary piece of information sought by searchers.
 Don’t leave them hanging.
 Place this information prominently on the site whether that is in the footer of each page, across the top of the page, or beside content on each page.